This post may contain affiliate links.

-The Butter Naan recipe I’ve been perfecting for the entire 19 years I’ve been with my Indian husband.
-So soft and stretchy.
-Drench it in melted butter if you know what’s good.
+The Naan recipe I’ve been perfecting for the entire 19 years I’ve been with my Indian husband.
+It’s the best homemade naan: so soft and stretchy.
+Drench it in melted butter if you know what’s good and call it Butter Naan.
 I guarantee you this easy tandoori-style naan rivals your favorite Indian restaurant.
 Serve it with one of these tasty Indian recipes.

 Butter Naan: why you’re going to fall in LOVE with this recipe